 I’m not going to lie.
 I repeatedly fell into the yoyo diet trap (which is very bad) for years and still do at times, but I’m working hard to change my inner narrative.
 Basically, I used to start a diet in January, get bored after a month, and then return to eating junk food.
 Then, as summer approaches, I’ll restart the diet to get my body ready for the beach.
 Then, following the summer, the holidays and events will resume.
 And the cycle starts all over again in January.

-Of course, the weight loss industry promotes these types of diets in order to profit from us, but the truth is that these diets do more harm than good.
+Of course, the weight loss industry promotes these types of diets to profit from us, but the truth is that these diets do more harm than good.
 Furthermore, they are not long-term effective.
 Healthline claims that “yo-yo dieting is a cycle of short-term changes in eating and activity.
 For those reasons, it leads to only short-term benefits”.

 Instead, they suggest that making small but long-term lifestyle changes that promote a healthy weight is the best way to go.
 This will lead to long-term success and will break the yo-yo cycle.